mavenik/jitsi-terraform/aws/Readme.md

 Click on **Start Live Streaming**->**Enter any dummy BUT VALID YouTube stream key E.g. `cafe-dead-face-fab9`**->**Start streaming**
 Jitsi Meet requires a valid YouTube stream key, so we provide a dummy but valid one.
 Our proxy RTMP server then relays incoming stream to multiple pre-configured endpoints.

+All recordings whether streamed or recorded, will be available at `https://my-server.net/recordings/` E.g. `https://511066ad.meet.example.com/recordings/`

 | Variable | Description | Default |
 | -------- |:-----------:| -------:|
 | enable_recording_streaming | Enables recording and streaming capability with Jibri | false |